What is the Capital of Peru?

 The best and fastest way to travel from Lima to Cusco and vice-versa is by taking a flight from Jorge Chavez's Airport in Lima to Alejandro Velasco Astete Cusco.
 The duration is about a 1-hour flight.

-For travelers who like to explore more of the country, you can take a bus from Lima through Abancay to Cusco with a duration of 20 hours.
+For travelers who like to explore more of the country, you can take a bus from Lima through Abancay to Cusco for 20 hours.
 Also, take a bus from Lima via Arequipa to Juliaca with a 24-hour bus ride.